proxy-wasm/proxy-wasm-rust-sdk/examples/envoy_tcp_routing/README.md

 Proxy-Wasm TCP filter that dynamically routes connections to different upstream clusters based on the source IP address.

-Most WASM filter examples focus on HTTP, but this example shows how to work at the TCP/IP level.

 This example is inspired by the [wasmerang](https://github.com/SiiiTschiii/wasmerang) project, which demonstrates advanced TCP routing patterns in Envoy/Istio/K8s using WASM filters.

 ### Overview